 “Now a sign has, as such, three references: first it is a sign to some thought which interprets it; second, it is a sign for some object to which in that thought it is equivalent; third it is a sign, in some respect or quality, which brings it into connection with its object.”

 In these clinical scenarios the signs are used both by patient and doctor based on the object pursued (diagnosis/remedy) but construed at different levels and identified with different objects or thoughts.
 These complications illustrate how language is used, abused, and confused.
-Later philosophers .g.
-J. L. Austin have characterized these as ‘speech acts’ i.e. locutions, illolocutions e.g.
+Later philosophers, e.g. J. L. Austin have characterized these as ‘speech acts’ i.e. locutions, and illolocutions e.g.

 “The way a crow